DawsariBandar/TechnicalTask/README.txt

 The "Users" table has a one-to-many relation with the "Posts" table.
 Which is linked by the foreign key "userId" in "Posts" and primary key "id" in "Users"

+Note: If you have any questions please don't hesitate to contact me on my email Aldawsaribandar@outlook.com